Hold Fast to the One Truth

 नामापरतें तत्त्व नाहीं रे अन्यथा | वायां आणिका पंथा जाशी झणी || ३ ||

-There is no other truth besides the Name - do not hastily run to other paths.
+There is no other truth besides the Name; do not hastily run to other paths.

 This is the most fierce verse in the Haripath.
 Dnyaneshwar builds a wall across every other road and says plainly: there is no other truth besides the Name.
 Do not run, impulsively, uselessly, to other paths.
 He is not saying other traditions are false.
-He is saying the truth they all seek is already fully present in what you are holding.
+The truth they all seek is already fully present in what you are holding.
 You do not need to go elsewhere because "elsewhere" is an illusion.
 The Name is not one road among many leading to the mountain.
 The Name is the mountain.

 This verse is for the one whose practice has gone flat.
 The Name that once moved you is now a sequence of syllables, no more alive than a phone number you have memorized.
 Everything in you says: try something else.
 And Dnyaneshwar says: stay.
 The dryness is not evidence of failure.
-It is evidence that the Name is working at a layer you cannot yet feel.
+It means the Name is working at a layer you cannot yet feel.
 The roots go down before the tree goes up.
 If you pull up the seedling to check whether roots have formed, you kill the tree.

 Verse 4